DmitryNizhebovsky/Avalonia.RangeSlider/README.md

 ```

-2. Add notification panel in your window
+2. Add RangeSlider in your window

 ```xml
  <Window